ForestFlow/ForestFlow/docs/contributing.md

 1. Raise a new GitHub issue if one does not already exist.
 Mention that you intend to work on it.
 1. Use GitHub to Fork your own private repository
 1. Clone your forked repo locally
-1. You can optionally add DreamWork's repo as upstream to make it easier to update your remote and local repos with the latest changes
+1. You can optionally add ForestFlow's repo as upstream to make it easier to update your remote and local repos with the latest changes

     ```bash
     # cd into your local git copy
     cd ForestFlow
-    git remote add upstream https://github.com/dreamworksanimation/ForestFlow.git
+    git remote add upstream https://github.com/ForestFlow/ForestFlow.git
     ```
 1. Fetch latest from upstream
      ```bash